-There are some differences between early-onset and “regular,” or late-onset, Alzheimer dementia.
-Differences include:
+There are some differences between early-onset and late-onset, Alzheimer’s disease, including:

-- Genetics: Doctors and researchers have discovered that, in some people, certain rare genes may cause Alzheimer’s symptoms to start early.
-When genetics is the cause, the genes often have been passed down through family members and may affect several generations.
-This is why early-onset Alzheimer dementia is sometimes called “familial” Alzheimer dementia.
+- Genetics: In some people certain rare genes may cause Alzheimer’s’s symptoms to start early.
+The genes have often been passed down through family members and may affect several generations.
+This is why early-onset Alzheimer’s disease is sometimes called familial Alzheimer’s disease.

-- Diagnosis: It may take longer for a doctor to diagnose early-onset Alzheimer dementia.
-Even though the symptoms of early-onset Alzheimer dementia are the same as the symptoms for late-onset Alzheimer dementia, most doctors don’t look for or suspect Alzheimer dementia in younger people.
+- Diagnosis: It may take longer for a doctor to diagnose early-onset Alzheimer’s disease.
+Even though the symptoms of early-onset and late-onset Alzheimer’s disease are the same, most doctors don’t look for or suspect it in younger people.
 If you are having memory problems, be sure to talk to your doctor about all your symptoms.

-- Coping: Because people who have early-onset Alzheimer dementia are younger, they may still be raising children, may have jobs, and may be active in the community when symptoms start.
-This can make it even harder to deal with the changes that Alzheimer dementia brings to family and personal life.
-People who have early onset disease are more likely to feel angry, frustrated, and/or depressed.
+- Coping: Because people who have early-onset Alzheimer’s are younger, they may still be raising children, have jobs, and be active in the community when symptoms start.
+This can make it even harder to deal with the changes to family and personal life.
+People who have early-onset disease are more likely to feel angry, frustrated, and depressed.